engelsjk/gmartini/README.md

 ## Mesh

-A mesh consisting of vertices and triangles can be generated from a Mapbox Terrain-RGB PNG image.
+A mesh consisting of vertices and triangles can be generated from a terrain PNG image.

 ```
 file, _ := os.Open("data/fuji.png")